FAQs

 To access your pension savings via flexi-access drawdown, you must be 55 or over and have a minimum of £10,000 in your pension (or £2,000 if you’ve already taken money before).

-"What are qualifying earnings?"
+"What are pensionable earnings?"